harangp/maxmind-oracle/README.md

 If you look at the map, green squares usually have 10-ish locations, yellow have 1000-10000-is records, orange ones have above 10.000 records (check California, and the middle of the US).
 These are too much, so my dream of using super-fast bitmap indexes on the truncated values of the lat/long coordinates went up in flames.
 One thing is that the filter would be less selective, the problem would be that the values could not be used directly from the index, and Ora needs to fetch the records.
 Unfortunately, Oracle tends to do a full table scan in these cases, which is not good.

-Instead, I went with the good old **simple index solution (btree)**, which can incorporate the latitude and longitude values, and can be reused for filtering.
+Instead, I went with the good old **simple index solution (b-tree)**, which can incorporate the latitude and longitude values, and can be reused for filtering.
 One important thing is to choose the order of latitude and longitude in the index.
 As I've shown before, longitude coordinates are more spread-out along the axis, so they are more "selective" which makes the search's cardinality lower.

-`create index idx_v_city_locations_lat_long on v_city_locations (avg_lon, avg_lat) compress 1 compute statistics;`
+`create index idx_v_city_locations_lat_long_geoname on v_city_locations (avg_lon, avg_lat, geoname_id) compress 1 compute statistics;`

+Note, that geoname_id is added to the index as well. slightly increases the size of the index, but we don't need to fetch from the table if we'd want to do joins further down the line.

 This index can be super fast on tables with 100.000-ish records.
 Also, note, that this is only possible because we are using materialized view.